abyscaria/sit725-2022-t2-prac5/README.md

 Open the project in visual studio code

 ```
-$ npm install
+$ npm install -s express
 $ npm run start
 ```
 ### Steps to check the website active
-- copy paste the url from the Terminal output of "npm run start" command
-- Paste it in a browser and press enter
-- to view the addiional test page add test page at the end of the url on the browser - http://localhost:5000/test.html
+- paste the url on a browswer : http://localhost:5000 - to demonstrate some graphics using Meterialize
+- to view the bootstrap example please try this url:  http://localhost:5000/sendmessage.html

 ## Copyrights